 - Worth It: Episode 59.

-- Darker and Edgier: The tone is much more serious than the rest of the Blood Gulch Chronicles, barring a few jokes by York.
+- Darker and Edgier: The tone is far more serious than the rest of the Blood Gulch Chronicles, barring a few jokes by York.

 - Foreshadowing: We discover through York and Delta that Wyoming's name is Reginald, and that he enjoyed stupid knock-knock jokes.
 Astute viewers will take this and the fact that "O'Malley" is a portmanteau of Tex's real name (Allison) and Omega, in order to realize that the time bending, knock-knock joke spouting A.I.
 Gary is actually Wyoming's partner.

 - Mini Series: Five episodes.